asciamanna/asciamanna.github.io/_drafts/code-coverage-complications.md

 > Improving daily work is even more important than doing daily work.
 > _&mdash; Gene Kim - The DevOps Handbook_

 Since developers aren't refactoring production code into testable designs, learning Test-Driven Development, nor learning legacy code techniques, they are instead looking for any tests they can write without modifying production code.
-They end up with extremely simple tests that side-step the riskiest areas of the codebase, or create large and brittle tests that suffer from false failures.
+They end up with extremely simple tests that side-step the riskiest areas of the codebase or create large and brittle tests that suffer from false failures.

 ### Test Quality is Paramount
 The previous example illuminates one of the biggest issues with trying to achieve high coverage without adopting improved development practices; it will result in additional low-quality code being introduced into the system.
 Tests getting produced without improving the design of the code results in tests that are brittle and hard to maintain, often testing the least important areas of the system.